-Dixon Hall’s Housing Services department has been providing shelter services for the homeless and precariously housed individuals and communities in the city of Toronto for more than two decades.
+Dixon Hall’s Housing Services department has been providing shelter services for those experiencing homelessness and precariously housed individuals and communities in the City of Toronto for more than two decades.

-The Housing Services Department works from a framework determined by and focussed on building responses to homelessness that assure homelessness is rare, brief and non-recurring.
+The Housing Services Department works from a trauma-informed framework determined by and focused on building responses to homelessness that assure homelessness is rare, brief and non-recurring.

 Dixon Hall 24hr Respite Center

 351 Lake Shore Blvd East, Toronto, ON M5A 1C1